VanMyers/data-science/challenges/c05-antibiotics-assignment.md

 > How do the three antibiotics vary in their effectiveness against
 > bacteria of different genera and Gram stain?

+*Observations* - What is your response to the question above? - *Neomycin* is effective against three tested gram negative and three tested gram positive bacteria. *Penicillin* is similarly effective and is suitable for treating six tested gram positive bacteria in humans.
-*Observations* - What is your response to the question above? - (Write your response here) - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - (Write your response here) - Why? - (Write your response here)
+*Streptomycin* is only suitable for treating two gram positive bacteria in humans of those tested in our data. *Penicilin* is very effective against or sample of gram positive bacteria but useless against our sample of gram negative bacteria. - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - Visualization 5 - Why? - Our guiding question is about the effectiveness against different bacteria and based on the Gram stain, so we need to visualize those components of the data.
+Visualization 5 shows the proportion of bacteria each antibiotic is considered effective against and splits along Gram stain.

 #### Guiding Question 2